ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Container-k8/readme.md

 git clone https://github.com/ibm-build-labs/Watson-NLP
 ```
 ### 2. Build the container image
 In this step, you will build a container image to deploy.
-If you already have a standalone container image to serve stock and/or custom Watson NLP models that you prefer to use, you can skip this step.
+If you already have a standalone container image to serve pretrained and/or custom Watson NLP models that you prefer to use, you can skip this step.

 Go to the build directory.
 ```